interrogator/buzz/README.md

 <!--- Don't edit the version line below manually.
 Let bump2version do it for you. -->
 > Version 1.0.5

-> buzz is a linguistics tool for parsing and then exploring plain or metadata-rich text.
+> *buzz* is a linguistics tool for parsing and then exploring plain or metadata-rich text.
+This README provides an overview of functionality.
+Visit the [full documentation](https://buzz.readthedocs.io/en/latest/) for a more complete user guide.

 ## Install